Application Bar

 get_mut(...) | Returns a mutable reference to an item from the application bar |

-method (if overwritten).
-By default, all items are hidden and whenever the focus changes, the AppCUI framework hides all items and starts from the focus control and moves to its ancestors and calls this method to decide which items to show.
+Remarks: The show(...) method is typically used to show an item in the application bar.
+This method should only be called from AppBarEvents::on_update(...) (if overridden).
+By default, all items are hidden, and whenever the focus changes, the AppCUI framework hides all items, starts from the focused control, walks up to its ancestors, and calls this method to decide which items to show.

 Item order and positioning